 The staggering stats behind Search Engine Optimization

-The number of organizations using Search Engine Optimization continues to grow.
+The number of organizations using Search Engine Optimization continues to grow, from the automotive industry, real estate to the small local business.
 SEO has continually evolved as has the internet.
 In the early days of the www, early search engines provided needed access and organization after a ton of websites came online.
 Organizing information was far messier.
-Search engines, such as Excite, changed the game on how information was catalogued, making it easier to find information by sorting results based on keywords found within the sites’ content.
+Search engines, such as Excite, changed the game on how information was cataloged, making it easier to find information by sorting results based on keywords found within the sites’ content.

 It was easier to game the system in these days.
 Marketers engaged in keyword stuffing, encouraged backlinking, which was often spammy, and excessive tagging to rank high in search.
 Major algorithm changes were not employed as quickly, so this allowed black hat SEO methods to remain in place for a while.
 Along came Google and Yahoo, and they put in place the rules we have today after seeing opportunities for connecting users to more valuable content.
 This in turn led to the internet search rules we have today.

 There have been many articles over the past decade proclaiming that ‘SEO is dead’ or ‘SEO Doesn’t Matter in (choose any year).
 The numbers don’t agree with the doomsayers as SEO is alive and well.

 It’s simple: when your site is optimized, it will eventually sit high up on the search results page, you’ll get more traffic, which raises the possibility of a sale.

 Authority is a big thing online.
 It’s not enough to have great content, it should be valuable, which means it meets the needs of the user.
 When your content is valuable to many, other sites will link to your content, giving your content an endorsement of sorts.

 When most people see a website at the top of a search results page, the site is deemed credible, higher quality and trustworthy.